polkadot-developers/polkadot-docs/polkadot-protocol/architecture/system-chains/asset-hub.md

 While the `balances.minted` event confirms the arrival of assets, there may be instances where you need to trace the origin of the cross-chain message that triggered the event.
 In such cases, you can:

 1. Query the relevant chain at the block where the `balances.minted` event was emitted
 2. Look for a `messageQueue(Processed)` event within that block's initialization.
 This event contains a parameter (`Id`) that identifies the cross-chain message received by the relay chain or Asset Hub.
-You can use this `Id` to trace the message back to its origin chain, offering full visibility of the asset transfer's journey.
+You can use this `Id` to trace the message back to its origin chain, offering full visibility of the asset transfer's journey

 ### Practical Monitoring Examples